Saint Alberts High School: Houses

 It has three academic classes which go under the names of Zimbabwe's most notable historical persons Nehanda, Kaguvi and Munhumutapa.

 Athletic achievements

 St Alberts volleyball first qualified for the National Volleyball Finals in 1998.
-Their better run came in the 2000 Nyanga Volleyball Finals where they lost out in the quarter finals to eventual winners Mufakose High 2 after a 3 sets match which they lost 2–1.
+Their better run came in the 2000 Nyanga Volleyball Finals where they lost out in the quarter-finals to eventual winners Mufakose High 2 after a 3 sets match which they lost 2–1.

-The school has many recreational facilities, including a swimming pool, a football field, and Olympic standard volleyball and netball grounds.
+The school has multiple recreational facilities, including a swimming pool, a football field, and Olympic standard volleyball and netball grounds.

 Debate and Public Speaking

 During the years 2006 to 2008 the school reigned supreme in various debate and public speaking competitions.
 Under the guidance of Mr. Freeman Mondo the Public Speaking team won the provincial public speaking competition at junior level in 2006.
 The same industrious coach led the debate team in the national senior debate competition.
 The team won the provincial level of the competition beating Mazowe Boys High.
 The team proceeded to the National Competition hosted by Prince Edward where they made it to the final against Marist Brothers Kutama College.
 The team lost out on a points decision after they had points deducted from them for fielding form 3 and 4 students in a competition meant exclusively for form 5 and 6 students.

 The team bounced back in the 2007 edition of the Nugget Debate Competition where the team did a clean sweep of all the prizes in the junior category, winning the title in the competition hosted by Midlands Christian College.
 The team captain was voted the best overall speaker at the competition.

 In 2008 the team again competed at the provincial level of the debate and public speaking competitions.
 In the final of the Public Speaking Competition St Alberts lost out to Mazowe Boys High School who later on went to win the competition at national level.
 Saint Alberts won the female provincial competition and qualified to represent the province at the national level.
 However, due to economic variables, was unable to attend the national competition.
 The debate team defeated the Mazowe Boys High at the provincial finals held at Bradley High School.
 The team was, however, unable to attend the national competition at Marist Brothers Nyanga due to funding problems.

 After a brief hiatus from the national competitions, another team was ensembled by Mr Zhou in 2010.
 The team stumbled in the Provincial final where it lost to Langham Girls.